 Grace-St-North-West-Entry-Web.jpg

-The Grace Street Project is a community-driven initiative to provide a mixed-use, all-weather venue in south Invercargill.
-It will be a place of community pride and a place of turangawaewae.
+The Grace Street Project is a community-driven endeavour to establish a mixed-use, all-weather venue in South Invercargill creating a place of pride and belonging.
+We've acquired a large, abandoned building at the heart of the community, with Stage One building consent approved and Stage Two consent expected in August 2025.

 A group of five adults smiling looking at the baby one of the adults is holding